 It is also a town facing new challenges of growth.
-As the city struggles to grow within and across its industrial and political borders to France and Germany, it has begun to enlist leading thinkers, planners, and architects to envision bold new ideas for its urban development.
+As the city is pressed to grow within and across its industrial and political borders to France and Germany, it has begun to enlist leading thinkers, planners, and architects to envision bold new ideas for its urban development.

-At this 4-day conference of building visits, lectures and tours, participants will see the headquarters of Basel-based companies Novartis Pharmaceuticals and Vitra who are working with an array of renowned architects like Herzog & de Meuron, SANAA, Frank Gehry, and David Chipperfield to transform their sites of industrial production into global campuses of research and innovation.
+At this 3–1/2–day conference of site visits, lectures and tours, participants will see the headquarters of Basel-based companies Novartis Pharmaceuticals and Vitra who are working with an array of renowned architects like Herzog & de Meuron, SANAA, Frank Gehry, and David Chipperfield to transform their sites of industrial production into global campuses of research and innovation.

 Conference participants will visit Basel’s industrial Rhein harbor, where the three countries meet, to learn about the new harbor vision designed by Dutch firm MDRDV.
 Presentations by city leaders and planners of Basel, and neighboring France and Germany, will highlight ways in which the region is working cooperatively to find sustainable solutions to the challenges and opportunities of their tri-national area.

 Basel illuminates how a small city responds to the demands of fragmented borders and the global workplace.
 Through the particulars of this unique city-region, the conference addresses the wider themes of architecture and urban planning in our increasingly interconnected world.